 - Making you feel positive and better

-If you are a beginner and are starting cardio exercises during pregnancy, start at a slow pace with low impact activities and aim to workout thrice a week for 30 minutes for each session.
-Pro individuals can continue the way they were exercising earlier, avoiding some of the heavy duty workouts.
+If you are a beginner and are starting cardio exercises during pregnancy, start at a slow pace with low-impact activities and aim to work out 3-5 times a week for 30 minutes for each session (3).
+Pro individuals can continue the way they were exercising earlier, avoiding some of the heavy-duty workouts (1).

-Disclaimer: Please note to the consulting doctor before starting any exercises during pregnancy.
+Disclaimer: Please take doctor’s approval before starting any exercises during pregnancy.

 We list out some pregnancy cardio workouts:

-20 minutes of walking should be more than enough for a day.
+Walking for 20-30 minutes a day is sufficient to improve stamina, maintain endurance, and strengthen your body (4) (5).
 You can also use this time to listen to your favorite music and have some time for yourself.
 You can try following these steps:

 - Start with a five-minute brisk walk (make sure not to exert yourself).